 Forget the vacuum cleaner because Eaton's solution is surprisingly simple.
 All you have to do is put on a pair of rubber gloves and rub the fur right off.

 If you're looking for a hand-held option, a homemade lint roller requires just two common household items.
 Take a piece of duct tape and wrap it around a paint roller to get rid of excess hair, lint and other debris.

 Keys, flip-flops and baseball hats in the dishwasher?
-It turns out that the trusty dishwasher is not only a life-saver for dirty dishes.
-Eaton recommends cleaning frequently-used items in the dishwasher to keep them germ-free.
+Eaton's kitchen cleaning hacks focus on using the trusty dishwasher as more than a life-saver for dirty dishes.
+He recommends cleaning frequently-used items in the dishwasher to minimize germs.
 Doing so will help reduce the dirt and bacteria that can collect on these personal essentials.